sh/fragments-user-clientside/README.md

 - get a cursor through dependency injection ONLY if the component ONLY updates that cursor and does not render it
 - prefer getting cursors through props even if accessing via DI is more convenient
   - exceptions are the pathCursor for navigation and similar cursors
+- if a click should just change the display the prefer to just make it an `a` tag over changing the state in a handler. a click then simply changes the `path` (and possibly its query params). read the display state from the path and the query params. this way the `path` directly maps to the display state, the display state is linkable and survices a refresh.

 ## state tree and cursors